Top 10 · OK

 - Prosthodontists in OklahomaCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in OklahomaCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in OklahomaCommunity dental health and policy practitioners.

-- Oral & Maxillofacial Pathologists in OklahomaDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in OklahomaDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in OklahomaSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in OklahomaSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in OklahomaSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in OklahomaSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in OklahomaTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in OklahomaDentists with general or unspecified focus.
+- Dentists in OklahomaDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Oklahoma ranked?
+How are these oral and maxillofacial surgeons in Oklahoma ranked?

 Oklahoma's Medicaid program is SoonerCare.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the SoonerCare provider directory (https://oklahoma.gov/ohca.html).How do I check a oral & maxillofacial surgeon's license in Oklahoma?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the SoonerCare provider directory (https://oklahoma.gov/ohca.html).How do I check an oral and maxillofacial surgeon's license in Oklahoma?

 Use the Oklahoma Board of Dentistry license-lookup at https://www.ok.gov/dentistry/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.